This Story is Archived

 How Many Fish to Cook

-How much fish do you need for a shore lunch?
+How many fish do you need for a shore lunch?
 Over the years, I've found that one hungry man and even a few hungry ladies can eat both fillets off of a two-pound walleye with ease.
-So figure at least a pound of fish per person or two good-sized fillets.
+So figure at least a pound of fish per person, or two good-sized fillets.
 If you have some heavy hitters in your group, the amount of fish may be closer to two pounds per person.
 Once all the fish have been carefully filleted and de-boned, salt them on each side, and place them on a covered plate until they're ready to be cooked.
 Covering them keeps the wasps and bugs off them.

 Making the Fire

 The shore lunch fireplace should be circular and at least 2 feet in diameter.
 If there's no fire pit around, you'll need to make one with flat rocks.
-However all but the most remote lakes generally have a selection of fire pits to choose from and I'd try to find an old pit before constructing a new one.
+However, all but the most remote lakes generally have a selection of fire pits to choose from, and I'd try to find an old pit before constructing a new one.
 Find the two flattest rocks on the fireplace and keep them free for cooking.
 Have your fellow shore lunch participants gather enough wood to keep the fire going for about an hour or so.
 Although any wood will do, the less smoke the better, so dry birch, cedar or driftwood is the optimum cooking fuel.
-Light the fire and work towards creating a nice bed of coals as you'll want a nice even heat when doing a shore lunch.
+Light the fire and work towards creating a nice bed of coals, as you'll want a nice even heat when doing a shore lunch.

-There has been a move toward propane or stoves lately because they're clean and hot, but I do miss the smell of a wood fire when cooking a shore lunch and it adds some flavour.
+There has been a move toward propane or stoves lately because they're clean and hot, but I do miss the smell of a wood fire when cooking a shore lunch, and it adds some flavour.

 Shore Lunch Fixings

-Once the fire is going, unpack the fixings of the shore lunch.
+Once the fire is going, unpack the fixings for the shore lunch.
 This list of items I'll be running through is the template for 90% of the Northern Ontario guides I've fished with.
 Open a can of beans first and put the can near the fire on a flat rock.
 Keep a bit of the top attached and watch for the beans to bubble.
 Then fill the billy can with water and place it near the flames, on the other flat rock.

 This will be for your after-lunch tea or coffee.
 Take out a paper bag with flour in it and drop the fish fillets in one at a time.
 Cover each fillet with flour by closing the bag and shaking it vigorously.
 Put the frying pan on the fire, and drop some bacon slices in.
 Cook the slices till crispy and then remove them to a plate near the beans.
 Stir the beans.
 Open some canned potatoes and cut them into thin slices.
 Cut some raw onions into slices as well.